SmileyMan/snapPERL/README.md

            Add NMA support
            Add Pushbullet support
-           Add email support and messages (Working in v0.1) Config data in external file (Done in V0.1) Check data and parity disks are present Check and confirm conf settings
+           Add email support and messages (Working in v0.1) Config data in external file (Done in v0.1) Check data and parity disks are present Check and confirm conf settings
            Mount and unmount parity
-           Custom commands at start and completion of script (rubylaser) Go over code and clean
+           Custom commands at start and completion of script (rubylaser) (Done in v0.1) Go over code and clean
            Drink beer!